 Motorists have a legal duty of care towards other road users.
 If a motorist drives or behaves negligently and their negligence causes a road traffic accident (for example, driving under the influence of alcohol or drugs) then they could be held liable for any injuries they cause.
 Similarly, a passenger in a car or taxi can claim compensation from the driver if they are injured in a road traffic accident due to negligence on the part of the driver.

-If you have been involved in a road traffic accident which was not your fault, caused you to suffer a dislocation injury, you could be entitled to make a shoulder dislocation claim or joint dislocation claim.
+If you have been involved in a road traffic accident which was not your fault, caused you to suffer a dislocation injury, you could be entitled to make a shoulder dislocated injury claim.
 Call Accident Claims UK to enquire about claiming dislocated injury compensation after a car accident or compensation for any other joint dislocation injury due to a road traffic accident.
 Get started on your personal injury claim by calling us today.

 Medical negligence is when a patient receives substandard care from a medical professional, which results in them becoming ill, injured or worsens an existing medical condition.
 Medical negligence can occur if a medical mistake is made; a doctor prescribes the wrong treatment or the misdiagnosis of an illness, injury or medical condition.

 All medical practitioners have a legal duty of care towards their patients, so if you experience medical negligence, leading to a joint dislocation injury or a shoulder dislocation injury, you could sue you joint dislocation compensation.

 Remember, medical negligence also includes an injury or medical condition that was worsened by substandard care.
 Maybe you were prescribed the wrong treatment for your dislocation injury or had it misdiagnosed so it worsened over time.
 If you think you can make a dislocated injury claim, call Accident Claims UK to see how much your claim is worth.

 Read on for more about dislocated injury compensation claims.